Sage-Bionetworks/DianAppDataTools-Java/README.md

 `./gradlew jar`
 This will build DianUserMigration-Java/DataMigration/build/libs/DataMigration.jar

+# CI make docker image
+To create a docker image based on the migration code in this repository, you need to push to a branch within the branch folder **release** with with a unique branch name.
+The branch name will be used as the docker image name tag and should be distinguishable from previous packages.

+The github action **docker_release.yml** will handle creating and deploying the docker image to Sage's github packages.

 # User Migration Background Info:
 To fully understand the migration process, there are a few terms that need described.